 “There is a very small percentage of people and companies that hold enough wealth and power to make impactful, immediate change,” says Sam Romero, co-founder of ethical apparel brand Selva Negra.
 Yet, the planet’s fate is often delegated to the individual, downloaded onto the consumer.

 Sustainability entered mainstream purview long ago, and the average person is reasonably aware of the effects of irresponsible consumption.
 But impact is intangible on an individual level—and the result is a disconnect between intention and follow-through.

 While 49% of US buyers surveyed by Shopify said they would be willing to pay for sustainable shipping, that group was more likely to choose same-day or next-day shipping options.
-And overwhelmingly, they named cost as the largest factor in choosing a shipping option.
-Another study has uncovered the same cognitive dissonance—65% of those surveyed said they want to buy from sustainable brands.
-Yet only 26% reported actually doing so.
+And overwhelmingly, they named cost as the largest factor in making their decision.
+Another study has uncovered the same cognitive dissonance—65% of those surveyed said they want to buy from sustainable brands, yet only 26% reported actually doing so.